 I have not collected any hard data on this as yet, but since implementing Organic Learning across our school it is becoming increasingly obvious that our students are in fact more inquisitive.
 Is this as a result of Organic Learning or something else?
 There are a number of contributing factors to consider in this observed growth in curiosity.

-Firstly, as part of our journey to becoming a Self-Determined Learning Community, we strategically aligned Learning Spaces, Structures and Processes for students, teachers and school leaders.
+Firstly, as part of our journey to becoming a Self-Determined Learning Community, we strategically aligned Learning Spaces, Skillsets and Toolsets for students, teachers, and school leaders.
 This we believed would help us remove ambiguity from school-wide learning and make it simpler for us to become collectively more self-determined.
 This link explains in greater detail our Self-Determined Learning Journey.
 Becoming self-determined requires in itself a capacity to explore, inquire and problem find.

-Secondly, the impact of aligning our Spaces, Structures and Processes has pushed many of our teachers (and leaders) outside their comfort zone and allowed them to re-engage their inquisitive mindset (to explore, inquire and problem find).
+Secondly, the impact of aligning our Spaces, Skillsets and Toolsets has pushed many of our teachers (and leaders) outside their comfort zone and allowed them to re-engage their inquisitive mindset (to explore, inquire and problem find).
 As a community of teacher/learners, we spent more time being inquisitive and took this mindset into the classroom more often than before.

 The result?
 Our children thrived on the opportunity to explore, make connections, create, fail and refine their learning.
 Learning was seen as exciting by students (and teachers).